 Medical need for contraception

-i delivered a baby by c-section in november. i was instructed immediately to go on birth control pills. i thought birth control pills were a halachic problem so i did not take any. the doctors say that they don't want me to get pregnant preferably for a year after delivery because of uterine scar tissue. is it permissable to take birth control pills? i'm nursing and haven't had my regular cycle yet anyway.
+I delivered a baby by c-section five months ago.
+I was instructed immediately to go on birth control pills.
+I thought birth control pills were a halachic problem so I did not take any.
+The doctors say that they don't want me to get pregnant preferably for a year after delivery because of uterine scar tissue.
+Is it permissible to take birth control pills?
+I'm nursing and haven't had my regular cycle yet anyway.

 Mazel tov on the birth of your baby!

 In a situation such as you describe, in which a woman is medically advised to delay pregnancy, we permit birth control.
 If you have your own rabbi to whom you ask such questions, you could consult with him.
 If not, according to most halachic opinions, the preferred form of birth control is a hormonal contraceptive.
-You should consult with your physician about the best pill for you and at what point you may cease taking it.
+You should consult with your physician about the best pill for you (a progesterone-only pill is often prescribed for nursing mothers), and at what point you may cease taking it.

 This internet service does not preclude, override or replace the psak of any rabbinical authority.
 It is the responsibility of the questioner to inform us of any previous consultation or ruling.
 As even slight variation in circumstances may have Halachic consequences, views expressed concerning one case may not be applied to other, seemingly similar cases.
 All health and health-related information contained within Nishmat's Women's Health & Halacha Web site is intended to be general in nature and should not be used as a substitute for consulting with your health care professional.
 The advice is intended to offer a basis for individuals to discuss their medical condition with their health care provider but not individual advice.
 Although every effort is made to ensure that the material within Nishmat's Women's Health & Halacha Web site is accurate and timely, it is provided for the convenience of the Web site user but should not be considered official.
 Advice for actual medical practice should be obtained from a licensed health care professional.